 After several years of experience as a boy preacher, Bill Martin attended Abilene (Texas) Christian University, where he received B.A.
 (1958) and M.A.
 (1960) degrees in Biblical Studies and taught for one year as a graduate assistant.
 He then attended Harvard Divinity School, where he received the B.D. degree in 1963.
 In 1969, he received his Ph.D. from Harvard, in a program known as Religion and Society, a joint effort between the Divinity School and the Department of Social Relations.
 His dissertation, Christians in Conflict: The Role of the Clergy in Racial Conflict in Rochester, New York, was prepared under the direction of Harvey Cox, Joseph Fichter, and Thomas Pettigrew.
 At Harvey Cox's suggestion, he submitted an article based on his thesis to The Atlantic Monthly, which published it as the lead article in its December 1967 issue.
 Flushed with the pleasure of having his work read by large numbers, Bill Martin began to follow an unusual career path of publishing mainly in high-quality magazines such as The Atlantic, Harper's, Esquire, and Texas Monthly, for which he wrote a three-year monthly series of articles on Texas churches that led to his being the subject of a "60 Minutes" segment in September 1979.

 During the 1970s and 1980s, Professor Martin concentrated mainly on religious broadcasters and was one of the first academicians to give serious attention to what came to be known as the Electronic Church.
 At the end of the 1970s, this led naturally to increased attention to fundamentalist involvement in politics and the rise of the movement known as the Religious Right.
 This work culminated, after dozens of articles, in his writing With God on Our Side: The Rise of the Religious Right in America (Broadway Books, 1996), the companion volume to the PBS mini-series of the same name and for which he served as chief consultant.
 A revised edition of both the book and the video series appeared in the summer of 2005.
 His writings on various aspects of evangelical and fundamentalist religion also led to his being given the opportunity write A Prophet with Honor: The Billy Graham Story (William Morrow, 1991), regarded as the most authoritative biography of the famed evangelist.
-An updated version of this book is in progress.
+An updated version of this book, with four new chapters, was released by Zondervan in February 2018.
 In addition to these historical and sociological publications, Professor Martin also wrote My Prostate and Me: Dealing with Prostate Cancer (Caddell and Davies, 1994), an account of his own successful bout with this disease.
 As a result, he has appeared on more than 150 radio and television programs to discuss prostate cancer and regularly counsels with men and families touched by the disease.

-More recently, as noted above, Bill Martin has taken an active role in the Baker Institute, organizing and chairing programs and conferences on the impact of religion, particularly various forms of fundamentalism, on public policy, and on ways to reduce the harms associated with drug abuse and drug policy.
+More recently, as noted above, Bill Martin has taken an active role in the Baker Institute, organizing and chairing programs and conferences on the impact of religion, particularly various forms of fundamentalism, on public policy, and on ways to reduce the harms associated with drug misuse and drug policy.
 Many of these papers are available on the Baker Institute website.
 (The original webcasts of the programs are also available in the video archives section of the website.)